MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     ```

     In the output, observe there are two functions defined in this schema, `azure_ml.inference()` and `azure_ml.invoke()`, the details of which are displayed below:

+    TODO: Get verification that the `invoke` function is replacing `inference` and update this section accordingly.

     ```sql
                                 List of functions